Giuseppe Aveni: Priesthood

 He was ordained a priest on July 15, 1945, by the Archbishop of Messina, Angelo Paino, in the Church of Santa Eustochia Smeralda, Montevergine.

 During the first years of his priestly ministry, he was assigned in the "Christ the King" Seminary in Messina as Vice-Superior and Prefect of Discipline until 1947 when he was transferred to Trani, then to Rome and finally in Florence.

 Missionary life

 After finishing his mandate as Vicar General, he went to their congregation's recently established mission in the Philippines.
 Despite being unable to speak English clearly and understand the Filipinos' dialects, he continued to minister to the spiritual welfare of the people.

 From 1980 to 1991, he served as a novice master to various congregations, hearing confessions and giving spiritual directions.

 The sense of mission remained strong in his life up to the last days.
 Asked one time by his confreres about his missionary life, he declared:

 Death

 In April 2009, he was diagnosed with a malignant tumor.
 After having suffered patiently, he died on July 24, 2010.

 Beatification

-On February 2, 2020, led by Bishop Jesse Mercado, D.D., the Diocese of Parañaque officially opened Aveni's cause towards sainthood.
-The opening of his cause were attended by a large number of diocesan priests, religious nuns, and lay faithful and was supported by numerous bishops including Cardinal Luis Antonio Tagle and Socrates Villegas.
+On February 2, 2020, led by Bishop Jesse Mercado, the Diocese of Parañaque officially opened Aveni's beatification process.

-A close confrere of Aveni, Fr.
-Giuseppe Marazzo, is also in the preliminary steps for sainthood.
+A close confrere of Aveni, Giuseppe Marazzo, is also in the preliminary steps for a beatification process.